Welcome…

 Our history

 Gourmet Gigs began on June 3 2012 with Field Day festival in Victoria Park where I saw the elusive Mazzy Star, review here.
 I’ve had some memorable moments like seeing David Bowie in Hanley, Staffordshire in the Ziggy Stardust days.
-My first festival was Buxton in 1972 with John Peel announcing the bands.
-It took place on a freezing cold windy moor but I remember absolutely loving the whole experience.
-People were shouting ‘Wally’ at night… was that the forerunner to ‘Alan’… or was it a callout for ‘substances’?
+I saw him once more: after a tip-off, a friend and I dashed down to Jack Docherty’s chat show at the Whitehall Theatre where Bowie was his guest.
+My first festival was Buxton ‘Pop’ Festival, in 1972, with DJ John Peel.
+It took place on a freezing cold moor.
+I remember Roy Wood running along the top of the stage.
+Or am I imagining that?
+We parked our tiny two-man tent on rocky ground almost in front of the stage.
+It was a life-changing experience that set me up for a lifetime of festivals – although today’s meticulously organised, health and safety infused events are entirely a different beast.

 Please write for us…